-Khoury College of Computer Sciences; Bouvé College of Health Sciences Professor of Practice
+Khoury College of Computer Sciences; Bouvé College of Health Sciences Professor of the Practice, Personal health informatics

 - Email: firstname.lastname@example.org